maciej-radziejewski/get-attendance/README.md

 ## When the semester is over

-When the term is over and new one starts, you can create a new, empty directory for your new attendance sheets, and move the script file with your settings.
+When the term is over and the new one starts, you can create a new, empty directory for your new attendance sheets, and move the script file with your settings.
 You will have to re-do the steps 1, 4 and 5 to get the new schedule.